sonatype-nexus-community/nexus-blobstore-azure-cloud/README.md

 * Use this contribution at the risk tolerance that you have.
 * There are some incomplete features and known issues.
-* Do NOT file Sonatype support tickets related to Azure blob store support
+* Do NOT file Sonatype support or JIRA tickets related to this Azure blob store plugin